Pali District, Rajasthan

 Population of Pali District

-As per the Census 2011, Pali District has a total population of 20,37,573 people, consisting of 10,25,422 males and 10,12,151 females.
-There are 4,18,157 households in the district with an average population density of 164 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Pali District had a population of 20,37,573 people living in 4,18,157 households.
+The population comprised 10,25,422 males and 10,12,151 females, with an average population density of 164 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban